Mehdi Carcela: Return to Standard Liège

 On the last day of the January transfer window, Carcela returned for third time in his career to Standard Liège.
 Carcela was out of the plans of former coach Takis Lemonis, however received a second chance when Oscar Garcia was appointed.
 Despite returning to the club's practices in recent weeks, Olympiakos decided to let the player go.
 His former teammate Silvio Proto attributed Carcela's below-par performances for Thrylos to him being unsettled at the club.

-On 17 March 2018 he played as Standard Liège beat Genk 1-0 in extra time to win the 2018 Belgian Cup Final and qualify for the UEFA Europa League.
+On 17 March 2018, he played as Standard Liège beat Genk 1–0 in extra time to win the 2018 Belgian Cup Final and qualify for the UEFA Europa League.

 International career

-He initially chose to represent his country of birth, Belgium, and even played two friendlies with the Red Devils, but in December 2010 he changed his mind and decided to represent Morocco.
+Carcela initially chose to represent his country of birth, Belgium, and even played two friendlies with the Red Devils, but in December 2010 he changed his mind and decided to represent Morocco.

 In February 2011, Carcela made his debut with the Atlas Lions of Morocco against Niger in a 3–0 win for his new side, coming on as a late substitute and winning a penalty.
 After making his debut, he spoke out on his decision to play for Morocco, saying that he is proud to represent the national team and that it felt "like a childhood dream".

 Carcela made the squad for the 2012 Africa Cup of Nations, playing two matches in a group stage exit.